MarkHershey/python-learning/Docs/git-guide.md

 1. Create a new folder on your machine at your desired directory.
 2. Open your Terminal / Shell on your machine.
 3. Use command line to navigate into the folder you just created.
-4. key in the following git command, which is `git clone` and paste in the repository url you just copyed in the first step.
+4. key in the following git command, which is `git clone` and paste in the repository url you just copied in the first step.
 5. press `Enter` key, the repository will be downloaded within a few seconds.

 Git command: